 History of Burgh Castle Roman Fort

-The Roman sites at Burgh and at nearby Caister-on-Sea were part of a string of forts along what the Romans knew as the ‘Saxon Shore’, the stretch of coast extending between the Solent and the Wash.
-These ‘Saxon Shore forts’ are thought to have acted as a defensive system against seaborne raiders, and would have been naval bases and perhaps defended trading centres.
+The Roman sites at Burgh and at nearby Caister-on-Sea were part of a string of forts along what is known today as the ‘Saxon Shore’, extending between the Solent and the Wash.
+These ‘Saxon Shore forts’ are thought to have acted as a defensive system against seaborne raiders, as naval bases and as defended trading centres.
+Extensive cropmarks at Burgh Castle do indicate an extensive vicus (civilian settlement) outside the fort walls.

 The Count of the Saxon Shore

 In the 4th century AD Burgh and Caister controlled the entrance to the Waveney estuary, which is characterised by extensive marshes.
 They probably operated together and one, or both, were known by the Romans as Gariannonum.

 For more than half a century the Saxon raids were checked fairly successfully and it was not until AD 367, when the Saxons, Picts and Scots made a concerted attack on Britain, that the forts began to be overrun and the count was killed.